 Colleen shrugged.
 “We brought a steak, and found lots of nice fresh veggies in your fridge.
 I saw no point in sitting around the TV waiting for you guys to make it here and cook for us.”

 “Thanks so much,” said Thom.
 “When I got all that stuff at the store, I had no idea we’d be getting back here so late.
 Is there anything left for me to help with?”

 Colleen smiled.
 “Actually, your timing’s perfect.
 We didn’t realize you’d be this long, so…dinner’s ready now.
 There’s no rush, of course.
 I turned the steak off partway through, but it’ll only take a minute to finish—whenever you’re ready.”

 “I could’ve sworn that was already settled.”
-He grinned at Colleen.
-“I, of course, have been sitting around the TV while she cooked.
+Dusty winked at Colleen.
+“I, of course, have been just sitting around the TV waiting for you to get here.
 With one of your beers.
 And the weather channel.”